ftx456789/PRESENT-Chiper/README.md

 # PRESENT-Cipher
-implement of PRESENT chiper by c++
+implement of PRESENT cipher by c++

 64 bits plain and 80 bits key